On Tiling and Spectral Sets in $\mathbb Z_{p^2}\times\mathbb Z_{p^2}$: Introduction

-A fundamental question of the sampling theory, known as the Fuglede conjecture \cite{fuglede1974}, asks whether these two types of sets coincide.
+A fundamental question of the sampling theory, known as the Fuglede's conjecture \cite{fuglede1974}, asks whether these two types of sets coincide.
 The conjecture has been disproved in $\mathbb R^d$ for $d\ge 3$ \cite{farkas2006, matolcsi2006, kolounzakis2006, matolcsi2005, tao2004}, while for $d=1,2$ it remains open (see \cite{lev2022} for positive results on convex sets in all dimensions).
-Their coincidence in finite Abelian groups are equally important due to not only the wide application of discrete systems, but also its partial equivalence to the conjecture in $\mathbb R^d$ \cite{dutkay2014, wang1996, iosevich2013}.
+The same conjecture in finite Abelian groups is equally important and partially equivalent to the conjecture in $\mathbb R^d$ \cite{dutkay2014, wang1996, iosevich2013}.
 On $p$-adic fields it is known to be true \cite{fan2016,fan2019}.

-So far there are quite a number of positive results in cyclic groups \cite{malikiosis2020, laba2022, laba2024, wang1997, malikiosis2022, somlai2019, zhang2024}, in which methods evolves and not to be fully elaborated here.
-For groups generated by two elements the number of results (all positive) are limited \cite{fallon2022, Iosevich2017, shi2020, zhang2021}.
-Recently there have been some increasing interests in $p$-groups in higher dimensions \cite{fan2024, malikiosis2024}.